A-Croshaw/cosbranok/README.md

 ## _Content and Media_

- * All written content for this site has been provided but the [Cosbranok](https://www.facebook.com/Cosbranok) founding members.
+ * All written content for this site has been provided by the [Cosbranok](https://www.facebook.com/Cosbranok) founding members.
 (Tina Croshaw + Kimberley Croshaw)

  * All the images have also been provided by the [Cosbranok](https://www.facebook.com/Cosbranok) founding members (Tina Croshaw + Kimberley Croshaw)

 ## _Code_

- * For the font syles Prata and Slabo are from [Google-Fonts](https://fonts.google.com/).
+ * For the font style's Prata and Slabo, These are from [Google-Fonts](https://fonts.google.com/).

  * The Favicon code and image icon rendering was produced using [favicon.io](https://favicon.io/).

- * The social media icons used are provided by [Font Awesome](https://fontawesome.com/).
+ * The social media icons used, are provided by [Font Awesome](https://fontawesome.com/).

  * The use of the [Love-Running](https://github.com/A-Croshaw/love-running) project for refrences to the hero image and form.